 The best practitioners maximise your chances of getting a positive immigration outcome.
 Not guarantee.
 Maximise.

 The funny thing about the best immigration lawyers is that over time, they become better and better.

-It is through more and more immigration challenges the better immigration lawyers get to even further refine their skills.
+It is through more and more immigration challenges that the better immigration lawyers get to even further refine their skills.
 This is not peculiar to the migration advice industry.
 It happens in every professional services firm.

-Unfortunately, the advice industry is plagued with pretenders – the people who aspire to be key persons of influence in immigration but are extremely lightweight often with no Australian legal training at all.
+Unfortunately, the advice industry is plagued with pretenders – the people who aspire to be key persons of influence in immigration but are extremely lightweight, often with no Australian legal training at all.

 It is not very difficult to become a migration agent.
 Whether you are a non-lawyer or a trained lawyer, the barriers to entry into this professional services industry are strikingly low.
 Migration agents who are not lawyers are accustomed to hold themselves out to be skilled legal strategists.
 They are not.
 I wish I had a dollar for every time a client came to see me and referred to their migration agent or community advisor as their “lawyer”.

-It takes many years, if not decades to become the best in your field and the best Australian immigration attorneys have been at it for a while.
+It takes many years, if not decades, to become the best in your field and the best Australian immigration attorneys have been at it for a while.
 They don’t simply appear on the scene overnight.

 You may have heard of some of the leading persons of influence in immigration already.
 They associate with firms that have been helping migrants solve immigration problems for many many years.